wordofwarning/wordofwarning.org/current/2016-hazard/programme/index.md

 ---
 # CONFIGURATION
-layout: 2016-haphazard
+layout: 2016-hazard
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Haphazard 2016"
+artist: "Hazard 2016"
-show: "Artists + Activity, 12noon-4pm"
+show: "Programme"
 artist_size: 1
-show_size: 3
+show_size: 1

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values